Re-Thinking the Florida Dream: Over-Building, Congestion, and Bad Government

 But there is also another problem.
 Florida tolerates fraud because it has a poor record of consumer protection.
 Consumer protections are the standard for Democratic states and date back to 1635 when laws were passed standardizing weights and measures used in commercial transactions.
 In 1879, a Pennsylvania congressman advanced legislation that called for accurate information on the sale of food and medicine.
 Since then, consumer protections and enforcement in almost all states have expanded, but Florida still follows a caveat emptor approach.

-In short, the escape to the Sunshine State is an escape that has attracted emigres from northern states since the 1920s, and in some cases, history may be repeating itself today.
+In short, the escape to the Sunshine State has attracted emigres from northern states since the 1920s, and in some cases, history may be repeating itself today.

 Consider the following that the Florida Chamber of Commerce and country real estate associations never discuss: